American Women Seek To Save Money On Acne Products

 At US $60 to $72 for 1.75 ounces/49 grams, Neostrata Exuviance Age Reverse products are a little pricey, but they actually do work.
-The polyhydroxy acids and glycolic acid are in the right amounts and at the right pH to remove dead and brown skin.
+The polyhydroxy acids and2 glycolic acid are in the right amounts and at the right pH to remove dead and brown skin.
 This lightens and smooths the complexion and removes acne spots.
 It may even cause small acne scars to fade.
 The biggest drawback to this product is that there are products for as little as $7.49, such as Neutrogena Naturals Purifying Facial Cleanser, that work just as well for women who have adult acne.

 For a lot more money, women who want to restore acne-damaged skin could try Neocutis Biocream, which usually retails for about US $135 for 1.69 fluid ounces/50 ml.
 This skin restorer is made with PSP, which is the manufacturer’s proprietary “processed skin cell proteins” taken from aborted human fetuses.

 The rationale for using fetal skin cells for treating blemished skin is that nothing contains more complete nutrition for human skin than human skin.
-While fetal skin cell preparations do have proven use in treating burns, there is absolutely no reason to believe they can restore aging, acne-prone, or sun-damaged skin that has not been compromised by a wound.
+While fetal skin cell preparations do have proven use in treating burns3, there is absolutely no reason to believe they can restore aging, acne-prone, or sun-damaged skin that has not been compromised by a wound.
 Neocutis uses fetal tissue to make not just Neocutis Biocream but also Neocutis Bio-Restorative Skin Cream, Journée Bio-Restorative Day Cream, Lumière Bio-Restorative Eye Cream, and Bio-Gel Bio-Restorative Hydrogel.
 Any product that contains alpha- or beta-hydroxy acids (which are derived from plant tissue) will work at least as well and cost 90% to 95% less.
 And many consumers will appreciate the ability to use products made from plant materials rather than from human tissues.

 Lancôme Génifique Youth Activating Cream

 Génifique Youth Activating Cream does not contain any aborted fetal tissues.
 It contains ingredients that are unquestionably wholesome and helpful for the skin, such as glycolic acid (an alpha-hydroxy acid) and salicylic acid (the beta-hydroxy acid used in skin care).
 It also contains a proprietary ingredient the Lancôme company calls Bio-Lysat, which is supposed to help maintain the skin barrier, and phytosphigosine, which is supposed to encourage cell turnover.
-Actually it’s the glycolic acid and salicylic acid, which are found in many other products, that help encourage growth of the skin to fill acne scars and to give the skin an even matte.
+Actually it’s the glycolic acid and salicylic acid, which are found in many other products, that help encourage growth of the skin to deal with acne scars4 and give the skin an even matte.

 That is, glycolic acid and salicylic acid rejuvenate the skin when they are at the right pH.
 They aren’t in this product.
 Advertising claims that the antioxidant ingredients in the Youth Activating Cream could activate genes that trigger skin cell growth, and they certainly could, except the way the cream is packaged these ingredients would react to oxygen in the atmosphere and go bad the first time the product is opened.